harshitagupta30/git-guide-for-beginners/README.md

 `git checkout newfeature`

-Or to do this whole thing in one you can do like this:
+Or to do this whole thing in one command you can do like this:

 `git checkout -b <newfeature>`

+##Pushing changes to GitHub

+So let’s say you’ve made the changes necessary to implement the specific feature or enhancement (the one “logical change”), and you’ve committed the changes to your local repository.
+The next step is to push those changes back up to GitHub.

+If you were working in a branch called new-feature, then pushing the changes you made in that branch back to GitHub would look like this:

+`git push origin <newfeature>`

+The generic form of this command is

+`git push <remote> <branch>`